Canal trail project

 Nestled along the scenic Roanoke River in Weldon, the Roanoke Canal Trail offers a breathtaking 7.5-mile stretch of natural beauty and outdoor serenity.
 As visitors embark on the trail, they are greeted by the soothing sounds of the river and surrounded by lush, green landscapes.
 The trail winds its way through picturesque woodlands and open spaces, providing a peaceful retreat for hikers, joggers, and nature enthusiasts alike.
 Along the route, the Roanoke River unveils its splendor, reflecting the changing hues of the sky and creating a harmonious blend of water and wilderness.

-In the meantime, the existing canal trail along First Street needs work and the Canal Trail itself needs clean up to ensure it is easy for visitors to navigate.
-Clean up days are planned two to three times a year and volunteers and donations are needed.
-Join Us!
+In the meantime, the existing Canal trail needs maintenance.
+Clean-up days are usually scheduled by the Town of Weldon two to three times a year.
+Often volunteers and donations are needed.
 Local community efforts and support for trail upkeep can contribute to the longevity of this outdoor gem, ensuring that future generations can continue to enjoy the tranquility and splendor that the Roanoke Canal Trail has to offer.